- To ensure the quality and safety of your drinking water, consider using Tap Score’s water testing kits.

 Contaminants Responsible for Turning Water Yellow

 Sometimes both private wells and city water supply can get mixed up with unwanted contaminants from various sources that give your water an off-putting appearance.

 Iron and manganese

 Tannins enter the groundwater as a result of the decomposition of leaves, bark, and other parts of plants.
-And it’s mostly found in peaty and marshy grounds filled with decaying vegetation.
+It’s mostly found in peaty and marshy grounds filled with decaying vegetation.

 In some places, the shade is closer to dark red, brown, and black due to different concentrations of dissolved compounds.

-Other Reasons Behind Yellow Water Supply
+Other Reasons Behind Yellow Water

 There are plenty of ways your water supply can get contaminated with color-changing pollutants.
-Not only should you test your tap water regularly for iron and tannins but also look out for other potential causes, such as rusty pipes and old water heaters.
-Let’s discuss some of the other reasons behind the yellow color of your tap water.
+Not only should you test your tap water regularly for iron, tannins, and everything else under the sun, but you should also look out for other potential causes, such as rusty pipes and old water heaters.

-Some areas have hard water with dozens of unwanted minerals that form scale in your faucets over time.
+Some areas have hard water containing minerals, such as calcium and magnesium, that form scale in your pipes, faucets, and fixtures over time.
 There’s a high chance that iron in your water supply combines with these minerals to build up in showerheads, taps, and faucets.

 To confirm if your yellow water is due to scale buildup, turn your cold water tap on and let it run for 20–30 minutes.
 If your water clears up after a few minutes, you probably have built-up scale inside your taps.
 If it doesn’t, the problem lies somewhere else.